 Incorrect: Type your password and then click OK.

-Ensure vs Make sure

-See Make sure vs Ensure
+Ensure

+Use Make Sure instead.

-Exit -- verb.
+Exit

 Use to refer to closing a program.
 Do not use to refer to closing a document or window, or switching from one program, document, or window to another.
 For example, "Close all your documents and exit Word."

 Note that the Close button might be used like an exit command.
 The action should be described as exiting.
 For example, "You can click the Close button to exit Outlook."